Medal of Honor Monday: Army Pvt. Henry Johnson

 · Texas Border Business

 Army Pvt.
 Henry Johnson, born William Henry Johnson on July 15, 1892, in Winston-Salem, North Carolina, served in World War I with the 369th New York Infantry Regiment, known as the Harlem Hellfighters.
-During a fierce battle on May 15, 1918, in the Argonne Forest, Johnson displayed extraordinary bravery, fighting off a German raiding party despite sustaining 21 wounds.
-His actions earned him the French Croix de Guerre and later the Medal of Honor, awarded posthumously by President Barack Obama in 2015.
-Johnson passed away on July 1, 1929, and is buried at Arlington National Cemetery.
+In May 1918, while on sentry duty in the Argonne Forest, he and Pvt.
+Needham Roberts were attacked by German soldiers.
+Despite sustaining 21 wounds, Johnson fought bravely, rescuing Roberts and inflicting casualties on the enemy.
+His valor earned him the French Croix de Guerre and, posthumously, the Medal of Honor in 2015.
+Johnson passed away on July 1, 1929, and is buried in Arlington National Cemetery.

 AI summary · Source: Texas Border Business →